Chayn-Belgium/chayn-be/README.md

 ## Deploy

-    The deployment is done automatically on [Github Pages](https://pages.github.com/) by a script who run when `main` branch is uptaed.
+The deployment is done automatically on [Github Pages](https://pages.github.com/) by a script who run when `main` branch is updated.